-The recreational therapist provides and implements an interesting and varied activity programme.
-The programme includes outings, entertainment and meaningful activities that meet the individual recreational preferences.
+Recreational therapists provide and implement an interesting and varied activity programme.
+Programmes include outings, entertainment and meaningful activities that meet the individual recreational preferences.
 Te ao Māori is facilitated through all activities.

 Residents' food preferences, cultural needs and dietary requirements are identified at admission and all meals are cooked on site.
 Food, fluid, and nutritional needs of residents are provided in line with recognised nutritional guidelines and additional requirements/modified needs were being met.
 The service has a current food control plan.
 Nutritional snacks are available 24/7.